Ledmington/ledmington.github.io/README.md

 The thumbnail of the post must be in the `/assets/img` directory and the `thumbnail` tag must be the complete path to the image.

 ## Add an author
-Check the template inside the `old/authors` folder.
+You need to create a new `<author-name>.md` file inside the `_authors` folder.
+Check the template inside the `old/authors` folder to know what informations to write.
+The profile picture must be inside the `assets/img/authors` folder.
+To add more information about an author (like projects, social ecc.) add him/her in the `_data/authors.yml` file.
+To know what to write, check the old template inside the `old/data/_authors.yml`.

 ## Add a category
+TODO

 ## Modify skills
 For now, skills are hard-coded into the `_includes/author_skills.html` file.
 [Here](https://www.aleksandrhovhannisyan.com/blog/getting-started-with-jekyll-and-github-pages/#example-1-skills-and-abilities) explains how to have some more dynamic skills.